Vote On Ending Filibuster Should Be Done By The Rules

 ###

-March 19, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement urging Congress to invoke Article III, Sec.
-2 and to pass laws curtailing federal courts’ jurisdiction from hearing cases on political questions:
+Oct.
+25, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement urging the Senate Democrats to end their government shutdown:

 Attachments: